Why Does The Night King Want Bran On 'Game Of Thrones'? A Fan Theory May Provide An Answer

 The aftermath of the White Walkers attack on the cave has left Bran and Meera on their own, fleeing from the White Walkers and the Night King who seems determined to kill Bran.
 But what does the Night King want with Bran?
 Why did he want access to the cave in the first place?
 The Night King is smart, he doesn't just kill without reason; he attacks with purpose.
 Still, it's unclear what he could want with Bran.
 Is it because Bran can warg and time travel?
-Does the White Walker not even care about Bran and just wanted to destroy the Three-Eyed Raven and the Children of the Forest?
+Does the Night King not even care about Bran and just wanted to destroy the Three-Eyed Raven and the Children of the Forest?
 Is Bran just a bonus in the Night King's endless path of destruction?
 It's hard to tell, but one fan theory may provide an explanation.

 According to Game of Thrones legend, the Wall was built by Brandon "Bran" the Builder, the founder of the House Stark and one of the first commanders of the Night's Watch.
 Based on present-day Bran's ability to time travel, many fans now believe that Bran is actually Bran the Builder.
 It's possible, knowing what he knows about the White Walkers, Bran went back in time to convince the Night Watch to erect the wall to keep the White Walkers out.
 Bran was also named after Bran the Builder, so it wouldn't be that surprising if Bran was actually his own namesake.